Aditya11495/AI-Powered-Research-Document-Intelligence-Assistant-/README.md

 - Developed citation-aware LLM responses with source-document and page-level references and added a demo fallback for API-independent testing.
 - Designed the system for extensibility with metadata filtering, reranking, hybrid retrieval, and RAG evaluation.

-## Interview talking points

-### Why RAG instead of fine-tuning?

-RAG keeps knowledge outside model parameters, so documents can be updated without retraining the model.
-It also provides retrieved evidence that can be cited.

-### Why FAISS?

-FAISS provides efficient vector similarity search and is lightweight enough for a portfolio project.

-### Why chunking?

 Entire documents are usually too large and noisy to pass directly to an LLM.
 Chunking creates smaller retrieval units so the system can retrieve only the relevant evidence.